immunefi-team/Bounty_Boosts/ZeroLend/29149 - [SC - Insight] DoS in Zero Registry configuration updation.md

 # DoS in Zero Registry configuration updation

-Submitted on Fri Mar 08 2024 11:44:51 GMT-0400 (Atlantic Standard Time) by @oxumarkhatab for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 8th 2024 at 17:44:51 UTC by @oxumarkhatab for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29149